gallenc/solent2Public/README.md

 You can import separate projects from this clone into your IDE workspace as you need to work on them.

 Create a git repo folder on your local drive and clone your fork of solent2Public into it.

+DO NOT check out your repository onto a network (e.g. U:) drive or a One Drive location.
+The time latency in these drives can cause git to fail.

+I usually create a git repository close the the root of the C: drive (e.g. C:/devel/gitrepos/solent2Public)

 ```
 mkdir gitrepos
 cd gitrepos